 Aluminum is suspected of contributing to Alzheimer’s.
 In the 1970′s, autopsies revealed that people that had Alzheimer’s had a larger than normal concentration of aluminum in the brain.
 This understandably began a scare that aluminum was the cause of Alzheimer’s.

 Many people consequently stopped using aluminum cookware.
-This soft metal leeches into food especially when cooking acidic foods like tomato, lemon or vinegar.
+This soft metal leeches into food especially when cooking acidic foods like tomato, lemon, or vinegar.

 Scientific proof can come slowly.
-It’s been 40 years since the aluminum-Alzheimer’s correlation was made, but science has still not determined for certain whether ingesting aluminum contributes to this disease.
-But since it is a known neurotoxin, it only makes sense to minimize your exposure.
+It’s been 40 years since the aluminum-Alzheimer’s correlation was made, but science has still not determined for certain whether ingesting aluminum contributes to this disease for sure.
+(13)

 Avoiding these five chemicals is not that difficult.
-Below are healthy alternatives, so you can reduce exposure with little effort.
+There are healthy alternatives, so you can reduce your exposure with little effort.